Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 You can measure voltages up to 45V
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an electronic device which state do you want to read out, maybe there is somewhere a voltage which represents this state.
+If you want to read out the state of an electronic device, maybe there is a voltage source somewhere which represents this state.
 If this voltage is below 45V you can connect the Analog In Bricklet to it and measure it.
-One good options are LEDs, if your device has an LED representing the state you can make it readable.
+One good option are LEDs.
+If your device has an LED representing the state you can make it readable easily.
+But of course also other voltage sources are possible if these are below 45V.

-TODO Bild
+To measure a voltage source, connect it to the Analog In Bricklet to the VIN and GND inputs.

+.. warning:: Do not connect to 3.3V or 5V!
+These are outputs of the Bricklet.

+If you don't see feasibly measurements in Brick Viewer you likely have to reverse polarity of your voltage source.

+Todo: Example Image how to connect it

 You can short signals with a voltage up to 30V
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+With the Industrial Quad Relay Bricklet you can switch (short circuit) signals.
+For example many devices have switches or push buttons which can be bypassed by the Bricklet.
+Remote controls are good examples for it.

+Todo Example Image how to connect it